-\Chairman LaHood.
+Chairman LaHOOD.
 Thank you, Ms. Francis.
 I will now recognize Ms. Reynolds.

-340 STATEMENT OF HEATHER REYNOLDS, MANAGING DIRECTOR, LAB FOR 341 ECONOMIC OPPORTUNITIES AT THE UNIVERSITY OF NOTRE DAME, NOTRE 342 DAME, INDIANA 343 344 Ms. Reynolds.
-Thank you, Chairman Smith, Chairman LaHood, Ranking Member 345 Davis, and members of the committee.
-I serve at the Wilson Sheehan Lab for Economic 346 Opportunities, or LEO, at the University of Notre Dame, where we work with innovative 347 service providers to build rigorous evidence around programs designed to move people 348 permanently out of poverty.
-349 Prior to joining LEO, I spent two decades as CEO of Catholic Charities, Fort Worth.
-350 The clients we had the honor to serve are who taught me about poverty, struggle, and 351 strength, and also about the incredible disconnect that exists between policy and on-the- 352 ground work.
-353 The TANF program is one in particular that is particularly head-scratching to me.
-354 observed many clients that benefited from TANF and many more working poor that were 355 not qualified.
-I observed how recipients were required to often do various activities to 356 keep their benefits, but these activities often had little to do with actually getting them into 357 the workforce.
-358 In the research we conduct at LEO, I see studies that show us what works to put 359 people on a pathway out of poverty.
-These experiences lead me to express three points to 360 you today.
-361 First, TANF needs to be restructured in a way that gives people a way out of poverty.
-362 I will never forget Christina, as I sat in on a meeting with her about savings.
-As her case 363 manager broached the subject, Christina, a single mom with two children, responded, "I am a great saver."
+STATEMENT OF HEATHER REYNOLDS, MANAGING DIRECTOR, LAB FOR ECONOMIC OPPORTUNITIES AT THE UNIVERSITY OF NOTRE DAME, NOTRE DAME, INDIANA the-ground work.

+Ms. REYNOLDS.
+Thank you, Chairman Smith, Chairman LaHood, Ranking Member Davis, and members of the committee.
+I serve at the Wilson Sheehan Lab for Economic Opportunities, or LEO, at the University of Notre Dame, where we work with innovative service providers to build rigorous evidence around programs designed to move people permanently out of poverty.

+Prior to joining LEO, I spent two decades as CEO of Catholic Charities, Fort Worth.
+The clients we had the honor to serve are who taught me about poverty, struggle, and strength, and also about the incredible disconnect that exists between policy and onriences lead me to express three points to you today.

+The TANF program is one in particular that is particularly headscratching to me.
+I observed many clients that benefited from TANF and many more working poor that were not qualified.
+I observed how recipients were required to often do various activities to keep their benefits, but these activities often had little to do with actually getting them into the workforce.

+In the research we conduct at LEO, I see studies that show us what works to put people on a pathway out of poverty.
+These expe-

+First, TANF needs to be restructured in a way that gives people a way out of poverty.
+I will never forget Christina, as I sat in on a meeting with her about savings.
+As her case manager broached the subject, Christina, a single mom with two children, responded, "I am a great saver."
 Her strategies were sound.
 Every time she used her debit card, she got \$5 cash back, and put it toward her savings.
 Her case manager asked where she saved it.
 "In a plastic piggy bank in the back of my closet."
 And when her case manager asked how much, she shared, "Oh, \$6,000."